ANNOUNCING THE FIRST INTERNATIONAL CONFERENCE DEDICATED TO CELEBRATING YEMENITE CULTURE AND TRADITION

 The Yemenite conference will bring academics and cultural leaders from 4 continents to explore the shared values and culture of Jews and Muslims in Yemen

-(New York, NY) E’eleh BeTamar, The American Sephardi Federation, and Institute of Semitic Studies announce the Yemenite Conference, the first ever international conference dedicated to exploring the shared history, values, and culture of Yemenite Jews and their Muslim Arab neighbors in Yemen.
+(New York, NY) E’eleh BeTamar, The American Sephardi Federation, and the Institute of Semitic Studies announce the Yemenite Conference, the first-ever international conference dedicated to exploring the shared history, values, and culture of Yemenite Jews and their Muslim Arab neighbors in Yemen.

 The opening night ceremony will feature world-famous Yemenite artists, including Tsion Golan, Avihu Medina, Sagiv Cohen, Bat Nedivim, Rechovot Teiman, Mizmorei Teiman, and more.